wgurecky/nvim/readme.md

 C++ / C
 -------

-This neovim configuration assumes that C++ projects will be built out of the src tree:
+This neovim configuration assumes that a C/C++ project will be built out of the src tree and is a git repository:

 ```
 PROJECT_BASE
 +-- CMakeLists.txt
 +-- README.md
 +-- .git
+|   +-- FETCH_HEAD
+|   +-- ...
 +-- build
 |   +-- do_configure.sh
 |   +-- makefile